 Truluck's touts itself as a corporate chain with a conscience, which means a pledge to "never serve endangered, overfished species" and to "follow all Ocean Conservancy guidelines."
 It sources only antibiotic-and-hormone-free beef, pork, and lamb from Niman Ranch.
-Other things we admire about the elegant restaurant is its classic steak-house-style dining rooms with a piano man playing casual tunes, and the army of waitstaff that reinforces our positive feelings with amiable and attentive service.
+Other things we admire about the elegant restaurant is its classic steakhouse-style dining rooms with a piano man playing casual tunes, and the army of waitstaff that reinforces our positive feelings with amiable and attentive service.
 Crabs are the house specialty: Truluck's owns a fishery outside Naples, Florida, and employs its own group of crabbers.
 Fish entrées are offered pan-seared or grilled with only olive oil, lemon, and sea salt.
-Alaskan halibut and Cook Inlet wild sockeye salmon were delectable, but as you read this, there might be other catches on the menu; Truluck's keeps its stock of seafood seasonal.
-The steaks are solid, come in large portions, and boast prices a bit more inviting than competing seafood/steakhouses.
+Alaskan halibut and Cook Inlet wild sockeye salmon were delectable, but as you read this, there might be other catches on the menu — Truluck's keeps its stock of seafood seasonal.
+The steaks are solid and come in large portions, and prices are a bit more inviting than competing seafood/steakhouses.